emmanueld9664/apcsa-freedom-project/entries/entry03.md

 Now that we have finished the basics of movement, we can go into how to animate our Player with the rest of the unused Sprites from our Spliced Sprite Sheet.

 ## Movement Work Part 2: Animation Set-Up
+In this section, I will go over how I set up the various different directional sprites and their animations.
+As stated in previous sections, being able to splice each individual Sprite from a Sprite Sheet is vital to making animations.
+While animations are not exactly needed, understanding how to set up animations in advance is a skill I wished to work on for Beyond my MVP.
+To begin, we must understand that many Sprites are set in different directions: Up, Down, Left, and Right.
+Each corresponding to a specific movement.
+There are two character states, moving and idle.
+It is these two states that will help us understand what Sprite goes where and how they function when animating.
+Lets go over the simple stuff first, Idle animation.

+Idle animations play only when the Player has made no input, or has stopped creating inputs.
+Thus, an Idle animation should play when the character has not moved.
+We should also take into account the four cardinal directions, and set up a map for each of these directions on Unity's [animation board](idleAnimationBoard.png).
+When viewing this board, we see an animation duration slider on the right.
+This is to showcase how long a specific animation will last, in the case of an Idle animation, it will last only 1 second, but continously loop as long as no input is given.

+After our Idle animations comes our Movement animations, which is far less simple than inputting still Sprites at 1 second intervals.
+As seen in our [Sprite Sheet](falseSpriteSheet.png), each direction has 4 Sprites for movement.
+Thus, for each direction, we need to make a new instance of a Movement animation.
+While creating our Movement animations, we separate each Sprite on the duration slider by 5 seconds, ending at 16 seconds.
+The reason for ending at 16 is so that the final Sprite can last at least 1 second before looping the [animation](moveAnim.png).
+However, there are a few flaws in our design here.
+- The animation ends too fast, cutting past the final movement sprite, and immediately cutting to the beginning.
+- The animation moves too fast, with the animation going at too high of a speed to be viewable.
+Now, we need to fix this.
+Thankfully, there is a way, and it's surprisingly simple.
+As I stated before, each direction has 4 individual movement Sprites, and our issue is that the animation never lasts on the final Sprite.
+So, we can simply make the final Sprite play twice in the animation, which allows it to last the full 5 seconds we need.
+Next, we simply need to extend the animation.
+Extending the gap between each Sprite to ten seconds, forces it to take longer in order to finish the animation, and gives it more realism rather than pure speed.
+Here is the final movement [animation board](finalMoveAnim.png).
+After setting up all of the animation boards, for both Idle & Moving animations, we can finally build the connection between animation and input.

+##

 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)